almoshen/DeepSDF/README.md

 ### Attention!

 If you train the model using colab, please use gdown to download your data from google drive.
 Reading files directly from google drives slow down your training process.<br>
-Every python script has a corresponding Jupyternotebook.<br>
-Change the 'datasource' in exmples/categories/xx.json file <br>

 Original Data stored in google drive (Shared drives/Dataset_ShapeNetCore/data/ShapeNetCore.v2)